Updated July 1, 2023

 docker pull --disable-content-trust localhost:5000/alpine

-In the above snapshot, we can see that the first command thrown an error while pulling the image as the image is not verified and the ‘DOCKER_CONTENT_TRUST’ is enabled, however, when we use the ‘—disable-content-trust’ option, we can pull the image without any error.
-By default, it is disabled so to test this scenario we can use the ‘export DOCKER_CONTENT_TRUST=1’ command to enable it.
+In the above snapshot, we can see that the first command throws an error while pulling the image as the image is not verified and the ‘DOCKER_CONTENT_TRUST’ is enabled; however, when we use the ‘—disable-content-trust’ option, we can pull the image without any error.

 Scenario #4: Pull the Image without any verbose output